sdsc-ordes/technical-presentation/src/presentations/presentation-1/includes/1-foundation/basic-syntax.md

 - Use `[i]` to access an individual `i`-th value.
 - Destructuring as with tuples.
 - Rust always checks array bounds when accessing a value in an array.
+- **This is not Pythons `list` type!** (`Vec` later).

 :::

 :::notes

 - Create an array by writing a comma-separated list of values inside brackets
-- Note how unlike C/C++ arrays must always have a length defined at compile time and cannot be constructed dynamically
+- Note unlike `python` it must always have a length defined at compile time and cannot be constructed dynamically
 - You can also construct an array using [value; repetitions] instead of having to write out each value if you have a repeating value.
 - For the type declaration the element type and count are separated by a semicolon and written between brackets